smian0/mcp-agile-flow/src/mcp_agile_flow/ide_rules/ide_rules.md

 ```

 ### Document Creation Commands
+#### BRD Commands
+- "Create a new BRD for {project-name}"
+- "Initialize BRD for {project-name}"
+- "Generate Business Requirements Document for {project-name}"
+- "Add business objective {objective} to BRD"
+- "Add market problem {problem} to BRD"
+- "Add success metric {metric} to BRD"
+- "Update BRD status to {status}"

 #### PRD Commands
 - "Create a new PRD for {project-name}"
 - "Initialize PRD for {project-name}"